XuewenWangUGA/GMATA/README.md

 # GMATA
 ### GMATA stands for Genome-wide Microsatellite Analyzing Toward Application.
 GMATA is an easiest and fastest bioinformatic tool /software for any Simple Sequence Repeats (SSR) analyses, and SSR marker designing, polymorphism screen, and e-mapping in any DNA sequences.
 GMATA algorithm has been cited wordwide for more than 100 times.
+You can run the GMATA from graphic interface or command interface.
 ## Install
  git clone https://github.com/XuewenWangUGA/GMATA

  cd GMATA

+ ## run graphic interface
  java -jar GMATA.jar

+ ## run command interface
+ perl gmata.pl -c default_cfg.txt -i ..\data\testseq.fasta
+ where -c config file.
+More details and demonstration on manual.

 ## Updates on version 2.2
 1. add a new module for masking SSRs for genome annation